-There’s a lot to love about AirBnb.
-Often, it’s the reasonable prices and availability.
-Sometimes, it’s the advantage of staying with locals, and getting their perspective on your destination.
-Other times, AirBnbs are amazing because of the incredibly unique properties they are.
-From castles to cabins, AirBnb offers a huge array of flat out amazing vacation rentals.
 If you’re traveling in New England, the options are pretty darn great.
-You don’t have to sort through the 1000s of stunning New England rentals to find the best, however.
-We’ve compiled a list of 15 of the best properties we’ve found.
+You don’t have to sort through the 1000s of stunning New England AirBnb properties to find the best, however.
+We’ve compiled a list of the best ones we’ve found—and a few we’ve even stayed in.
+The best AirBnbs in New England.
 These spots are a MUST-BOOK.
 Read on to discover the epic accommodation that you could rent for your next New England vacation.

 Peter’s property seems super popular, so good luck getting a booking!
 If you go, tell him Amy and Nathan sent you!